julielerman/EFCore8Fundamentals/README.md

 # Pluralsight EF Core 8 Fundamentals

-## 📢 December 2024: EF Core 9 Version of this repo is in the works.
+## 📢 January 2025: EF Core 9 Version of this repo is at [EF Core Fundamentals Repository](https://github.com/julielerman/EFCoreFundamentals/tree/EFCore9).
+Future versions will live there as individual branches.

 All code samples for [EF Core 8 Fundamentals on Pluralsight](https://www.pluralsight.com/courses/ef-core-8-fundamentals)
 Published January 2024